GHMC to Boost Property Tax Collection by Linking It to Electricity Connections

 GHMC additional commissioner (IT and revenue) Anurag Jayanthi said that the initiative would play a key role in enhancing the corporation’s revenue base while ensuring data transparency and efficiency.

-He also discussed decentralisation of advertisement permissions in GHMC.
+He also discussed decentralization of advertisement permissions in GHMC.
 He directed that applications for advertisement permissions be accepted only through online mode, discontinuing the offline system, in order to promote transparency.

 Radha C., joint commissioner-IT, Padma, deputy commissioner-advertisement, assistant engineers from the advertisement and IT departments and other officials were present.